RHS Growing Guides

 Planting

-All types of plum trees crop best in a warm, sheltered site in full sun.
-They’re among the earliest fruit to flower and although the trees are hardy, the blossom can easily be killed by frost.
+Gage trees crop best in a warm, sheltered site in full sun.
+They’re among the earliest fruit trees to flower and although they are hardy, the delicate blossom isn’t.
 So avoid planting in sites prone to heavy frosts or strong winds, which can damage the blossom and deter pollinators.
-In colder sites, it’s best to train gages against a south-, south-west or west-facing wall or fence.
+In colder sites, it’s best to train gages against a south-, south-west or west-facing wall or fence – see our tips on positioning fruit.

-All plums are best planted during the dormant season, before growth starts in late winter or early spring.
+The best time to plant is during the dormant season, before growth starts in late winter or early spring.
 Bare-root trees are only available while dormant, but containerised trees are available all year round – they can potentially be planted at any time, but will settle in best from late autumn to spring.

 Gage trees are easy to plant and will settle in quickly, although they may take a few years to start fruiting.
-See our selection of tree-planting guides for full instructions:
+See our guides below for full details.

 Planting against a wall